 So that’s pretty much it; how I achieved design distribution Zen in just a few hours while keeping my budget under £60.
 Now, back to work.

-This post has been reposted courtesy of Alasdair Monk (@almonk), a product designer at (GoCardless), a startup that’s become the UK’s leading provider of Direct Debit and helping to revolutionise B2B payments.
+This post has been reposted courtesy of Alasdair Monk (@almonk), a product designer at (GoCardless), a startup that’s become the UK’s leading provider of Direct Debit and helping to revolutionize B2B payments.